-We used failure injection to evaluate the robustness of the benchmark software systems.
-Our injected failures simulate the entire class of software faults that causes a failure in the same task that contains the fault.
-This fault class includes illegal memory accesses, failed assertions, failed data structure consistency checks, library errors, and arithmetic exceptions.
+Our evaluation was designed to evaluate how robust each version of the benchmark applications was to the large class of faults that cause the faulty thread or task to perform an illegal operation.
+This fault class includes faults that cause null pointer dereferences, out of bound array index errors, failed assertions, failed data structure consistency checks, library usage errors, and arithmetic exceptions.
+Our evaluation simulated the effects of this fault class by randomly injecting halting failures.

 We used the Bristlecone compiler to automatically insert failure injection code after each instruction.
+We used the Java frontend of our compiler framework to compile and instrument the Java versions.
 The failure injection code takes three parameters at runtime: the number of instructions to execute before considering injecting a failure, the probability that a failure will be injected, and the total number of failures to inject.
 For each benchmark, we selected the number of failures and then set the failure probability to ensure that the normal execution of the benchmark would reach the set number of failures.